 Table 8—Frame Version field values

+Note: The Frame Version field has a different format in LLDN frames as described in G.4.1.
+The Frame Version field is not present in Fragment frames and Extended frames.

 To Editor: Insert before “7.2 General MAC frame format” the following text as 3rd (text) paragraph: